 Rock guitar players who don’t know music theory, may not know that G major followed by C major is a V – I progression, also called a perfect cadence, and that it fits perfectly at the end of a phrase or a song.

 But they still use it to end their phrases and songs!

 This means that something else has compensated for the lack of music theory knowledge, mainly, good aural skills and hours of practice figuring it out on guitar.

-A good ear will discover that V – I progresion is a great way to finish a song and by practice you will figure out how it can be replicated in different keys.
+A good ear will discover that V – I progression is a great way to finish a song and by practice, you will figure out how it can be replicated in different keys.

 Do you have the ability to learn these skills without the theory to guide you?

 Maybe you can.
 There are many who did.